-However, you can only assign viewer permission to a Read Only Access user account.
+However, the only permission level a user can assign to a Read Only Access user account is viewer permission.

 Ownership and public viewing permissions are applied to all data collections created before upgrading to version 4.54.
 Any data collections created by custom integrations (instead of Threat Library) are assigned ownership permissions for the custom integration client, but are not shareable.
 If you want to manage a data collection used by a custom integration in Threat Library in the future, you must first create it in Threat Library and then reference it in the custom integration.